castlegateit/cgit-wp-postman/README.md

 ## Logs ##

-If the `CGIT_CONTACT_FORM_LOG` constant is defined, the plugin will use this directory to save contact form logs.
-If it is not, you will see a warning message on the WordPress dashboard.
+The plugin will log all contact form submissions to the database.

 ## Filters ##